 Music feeds the soul.

-Pupils perform, listen to, review and appraise music across a range of historical periods, genres, styles and traditions which reflects the diverse community in which we live.
+- Perform, listen to, review and appraise music across a range of historical periods, genres, styles and traditions which reflects the diverse community in which we live.

-- Learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology through O Gen and Music lab
+- Learn to sing and to use voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology through O Gen and Music lab

 - Understand and explore how music is created through the building blocks of music: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

-- Develop their performance expertise through musical opportunities such as: end of year concerts, assembly performances, music share, mass, local community ensembles, Snape, collaboration with local schools, Nativity performances and KS2 summer performance.
+- Develop performance expertise through musical opportunities such as: end of year concerts, assembly performances, music share, mass, local community ensembles, Snape, collaboration with local schools, Nativity performances and KS2 summer performance.

 - Christmas performances and ensembles to peers and local community.